 How to Read Your Oil Analysis Report

 So you’ve purchased an oil analysis test kit and sent it back to our lab.
 Now what?
-Within 48 hours, you can expect to receive an email from us with the results.
+Within 2 business days, you can expect to receive an email from us with the results.
 Though it’s easy to reap the benefits of regularly testing oil samples from your equipment, analyzing those results can be pretty confusing.
 Keep in mind that an analysis consists of countless data, so it’s easy to get lost if you aren’t sure exactly what to look at.
 In this blog post, we’ll look at three main areas you should focus on in regards to the oil report.

 - Viscosity - This is the single most important factor in effectively lubricating your equipment.
 Oil that’s too thin won’t provide proper protection for components.
 On the other hand, oil that’s too thick increases energy consumption by making your machine work harder.
 Problems with viscosity can lead to major problems with equipment, including oxidation, abnormal wear, and decreased fluid life.
 When you go over your analysis report, be sure to refer to the machinery’s manual and look at the OEM requirements.
 At UnderMyHood, we will be able to tell you whether the fluid is out of SAE or ISO spec ranges as well.